joedski/musings/Web General/Journal 2019-03-14 - Real Time Client-Server Communication - Comparisons.md

     - Pros
         1. Can have 1024 Client-Server connections, vs only 6 as allowed by HTTP/1.
     - Cons
         1. Allegedly: [Hard to load balance, dealing with proxies is difficult][ss-2-2].
+[Corroboration][ss-7].
+        2. [More likely to have deleterious effects on mobile platforms][ss-7] due to the persistent connection.
+        3. Basically a TCP socket with a bow on top, so you have to [do a lot more yourself to deal with dropped connections, proxies, load balancing, etc][ss-7].
 3. Long Polling
+    - Pros
+        1. Easy to implement.
+        2. Basically everything in the tech stack can already work with it.
     - Cons
         1. Allegedly: [Resource intensive][ss-2] due to leaving all those sockets open.